 - Quality requirements of the customer are known, and stock is selected based on meeting those requirements; - Representative samples are taken, and grain is physically inspected to ensure its quality has been maintained whilst in storage; - Representative samples obtained are retained for a suitable period.
-A documented sampling, testing and sample retention procedure ensures staff are aware of requirements; - As required, representative samples are taken according to requirements of the National Residue Survey; - Transport units loaded with grain are to comply with relevant weight limits; - Where grain weight is assessed, it is determined on a Registered Weighbridge; and - Suitable documentation (e.g., CVD) is supplied with the outturned grain to identify its quality and integrity.
+A documented sampling, testing and sample retention procedure ensures staff are aware of requirements; - As required, representative samples are taken according to requirements of the National Residue Survey; - Transport units loaded with grain are to comply with relevant weight limits and other transport regulatory requirements; - Where grain weight is assessed, it is determined on a Registered Weighbridge or other approved weighing device; and - Suitable documentation (e.g., CVD) is supplied with the outturned grain to identify its quality and integrity.